Indranil2025/inflammatory-biomarker-analysis/README.md

 This repository contains all code used for analysing inflammatory marker genes across different neuropsychiatric disorders.
 The workflow includes: Differential gene expression analysis; Diagnostic evaluation using ROC curves; Immune cell-type deconvolution

-Each analysis module has its own folder with standalone scripts.
+Each analysis module has its own folder with alongwith scripts.

 1. Differential expression analysis (edgeR)